Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 <br>

-**3.** Once we collect this data, we combine all the extracted features together and create a B-Spline feature space for this data.
-B-Splines, or Basis Splines, are piece-wise polynomial approximations of a curve.
+**3.** Once we collect this data, we combine all the extracted features and create a B-Spline feature space for this data.
+B-splines, or Basis Splines, are piece-wise polynomial approximations of a curve.
 They are defined recursively as such [[5]](#references):

 $$
 B_{i, j}(x) = \frac{x - t_i}{t_{i+j} - t_i} B_{i, j-1}(x) \\ + \frac{t_{i+j+1} - x}{t_{i+j+1} - t_{i+1}} B_{i+1, j-1}(x)